eworx-org/drupal-js/README.md

 - For security updates of npm packages prefer to update the main JS library used (eg Next, React etc) and not the several npm packages independently.
 - Drupal: Prefer Drupal modules from core (e.g. JSON API instead of GraphQL)
 - Drupal: Do not override the default Drupal field machine names on JSON
+- Drupal: prefer quering the `search_api` to get search results on the JS App when using 3rd party search engines like SOLR.
 - Start with the official starter kits (e.g [create-react-app](https://create-react-app.dev/))

 ---